d-khan/Python-exercise/Literals.md

 - Python & literals lecture

-## What you need to perform this exercise?
+## What do do you need to do this exercise?

 - You can perform this exercise in any Python IDE, including JupyterLab or Google Colab.
 I recommend using PyCharm by JetBrains.
 As a Miramar College student, you are eligible for a free license for the JetBrains IDE environment.
 Please follow my video tutorial on how to download and install PyCharm Professional.